LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 In September I raised a Freedom of Information (FOI) request to UK library services, with a couple of queries.

-1. Do you complete annual library statistics that are sent to the Chartered Institute of Public Finance and Accountancy (CIPFA), and have these been done for financial year 2020/2021?
+1. Do you complete annual library statistics to be sent to CIPFA, and have these been done for financial year 2020/2021?
 2. If so, please provide the data that you compiled in machine-readable format.

 Here's how annual public library statistics currently work.